Personal income tax

 Many counties and cities charge their own rates in addition to the base state rate.

-There are also certain county and special district taxes that may apply.
+Certain county and special district taxes may apply.

 Locate your city and county sales tax rates with the Department of Revenue's online rate finder.